Multiplayer bandits without observing collision information: Introduction.

-\begin{theorem} There is a distributed algorithm that with probability at least $1-\delta$ converges to an $\eps$-Nash equilibrium in any stochastic anti-coordination game within $O(\log(K/\delta) (K/\eps^2+K^2/\eps)) $ many rounds. \end{theorem}
+\begin{theorem} There is a distributed algorithm that, with probability at least $1-\delta$, converges to an $\eps$-Nash equilibrium in any stochastic anti-coordination game within $O(\log(K/\delta) (K/\eps^2+K^2/\eps)) $ many rounds. \end{theorem}

-In proving this theorem we assume each player also has the option of choosing a `dummy' action with zero reward, which is given index 0.
+Note that this theorem is proved in the setting in which the players do not observe collisions; in particular, they do not observe the actions of other players.
+However, we are still making the Assumptions 1--3 (note there is no parameter $T$ in this case).
+Moreover, we assume each player also has the option of choosing a dummy action with zero reward.
 This is a realistic assumption in most applications.